Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_privileges_to_database_role.md

 ---

+!> **Warning** This is a preview resource.
+It's not production-ready (yet), and some of the edge cases may not be covered.
+In case of any errors, please file an issue in our GitHub repository.

 !> **Warning** Be careful when using `always_apply` field.
 It will always produce a plan (even when no changes were made) and can be harmful in some setups.
 For more details why we decided to introduce it to go our document explaining those design decisions (coming soon).